jtlovell/GENESPACE/readme.md

 This is v0.9.3 of the GENESPACE R package.
 This is new software, which we are actively working to make more user friendly.
 Please open an issue above or email John directly (jlovell[at]hudsonalpha[dot]org) if you run into problems or the help files are not sufficient.
 Thanks for using GENESPACE!

 [**Click here for a more detailed vignette**](https://htmlpreview.github.io/?https://github.com/jtlovell/GENESPACE/blob/master/doc/genespaceOverview.html) including pipeline details, output descriptions, etc. Below is a quick overview of installation and running the package.

 **NOTE!** The hardest part of GENESPACE is getting the dependencies installed and your annotations formatted correctly.
 Don't be dissuaded if you have having trouble with these steps!
 Open an issue and we can help!

 ## 1. Overview

 GENESPACE conducts synteny- and orthology-constrained comparative genomics, which can be used to (1) make multi-genome graphical comparisons, (2) define syntenic block breakpoints and (3) build a pan-genome annotation.
-Below is a quick overview.
-For more details see vignette which includes the following information:

-- **getting started**: setting GENESPACE parameters, formatting annotations, etc.
-- **calculating synteny**: running `synteny` and specifying methods to alter what is considered syntenic
-- **building a pan-genome annotation**: descriptions of the `pangenome` output
-- **plotting**: exploring dotplots and riparian plots

 GENESPACE outputs a synteny-constrained and -anchored orthogroup pan-genome annotation among multiple genomes.
 This simple text file allows for extraction and exploration of regional gene-level variation, a necessary step to integrate comparative and quantitative genomic goals.

 ## 2. Installation

 #### 2.1 Install R

-GENESPACE is meant to be run interactively in the R environemnt for statistical computing.
+GENESPACE is meant to be run interactively in the R environment for statistical computing.
 So, you need to have R installed.
 See [CRAN](https://www.r-project.org/) for the most recent release.

 #### 2.2 Install third party programs

-GENESPACE also requires third-party software can be installed as follows.
+GENESPACE also requires third-party software that can be installed as follows.

-`orthofinder` (which includes `diamond`) is most simply installed via conda (in the terminal, not R).
+`orthofinder` (which includes `diamond`) is most simply installed via conda (in the shell, not R).

 ```{bash, eval = FALSE}
 conda create -n orthofinder